IsD4n73/instaDownloader/README.md

 - Check if the profile is public or private
 - Download saved post (require login)
 - Download liked post (require login)
+- Download highlight (require login)
 - Command line usage
 - Automatic conversion from URL to username

 ## Usage
 Execute the instaDow.py file and select the option: